 Checked Australia will facilitate the following process on your behalf and will liaise with ACIC where required:

 Our first action is to gain consent from the individual that is being checked.
-In addition to this we (or one of our corporate clients) will view 100 points of identification.
+In addition to this we will request, and verify the requested identity documents to meet the minimum standards.

 2. Check submission and processing